OlivierSohn/hamazed/BACKLOG.md

 # Backlog

-- animation should start slow and accelerate (look at 'ease' package)
+- do not change world until new frame is there, then animate the ship and numbers to their new locations

 - text should disappear / appear progressively

 - start the animation when game is won

-- do not change world until new frame is there, then animate the ship and numbers to their new locations

-- do not trigger level animation when size doesn't change

 - a mode with limited visibility (a circle around the ship)